apostrophecms/docs/docs/guide/areas-and-widgets.md

 ### Leave `-widget` out of area configuration

 If you dig into the Apostrophe code, or read the guide to custom widget types, you may already know that widget module names end with `-widget`, such as `@apostrophecms/rich-text-widget`.
 This suffix is left off when configuring areas.
-The area knows these are widgets already and it does not seem necessary to require developers don't need to write it over and over.
+The area knows these are widgets already and it does not seem necessary to require developers to write it over and over.

 ### Limiting the number of widgets in an area